igneous-labs/S/docs/s-controller-program/accounts.md

 ## Protocol Fee Accumulators

-For each LST, protocol fees are accumulated at the associated token address (ATA) of PDA ["protocol_fee"]
+For each LST, protocol fees are accumulated at the associated token address (ATA) of PDA ["protocol-fee"]